 A self-guided driving tour of the Amish Countryside in Lawrence County, Pennsylvania provides a glimpse into a world far removed from modern standards.

 Simple Life Tours presents the Amish culture in a unique and unforgettable way.
-A two hour guided private tour of the Amish Countryside which is authentic, private, not commercial, and respectful to our Amish friends.
+For a two hour guided private tour of the Amish Countryside which is authentic, private, not commercial, and respectful to our Amish friends; call 724-923-9730.

 A brochure providing the tour is available by calling Visit Lawrence County 724-654-8408 or viewing our digital guide.